 The main text-and-images area of the campaign page is referred to as the "body".
 Like your other materials, it uses the work you did in the Messaging Milestone to generate its content.
 It should contain:

 The “Write Your User” page is intended to help you generate this content.
-Note that press mentions, pledge levels, and other details are handled separately, outside of the campaign body.
+Note that press mentions, pledge levels, and other details are handled separately, outside of the campaign body text.

 Crowd Supply’s campaign page and update authoring tools allow you to use Markdown formatting, a very simple, intuitive way of structuring text content for display as HTML.
 There are many good tutorials and guides for using Markdown, so spend a little time to learn the basics.
 You should be familiar with: